ishehadeh/howlite/writing/report/main.typ

 Within this if-statements body, the synthesized type of `x` has been narrowed to `0..100`.

 This is achieved by assigning _implications_ to values.
 Here, we have `(x <= 100) : 0 | 1`, the value `1` is assinged the implication `x : 0..100`, and the value `0` is assigned `x : 101..0xffffffff`.

 A type carrying implications appears in a conditional (at the time of writing, just `if` statements) then the implications of a value, $a$, are applied within a block if the conditional gaurentees the expression had the value $a$ before entering the block.

+= Disjoint Integer Sets<section-disjoint-integer-sets>

+Integer sets are used throughout the type checker.
+The semantics of our type system (see @section-scalars) require these sets implement arithmetic operations in addition to usual set operations like union, intersect, etc.

+Representations of sparse sets in memory is a well studied topic, with efficient solutions for many use cases. /* TODO: cite: roaring bitmaps, other tree-based repr */
+Most of the work we found focuses on storing collections of integers, but performing operations on them isn't well optimized.

+To date, we have not found an efficient method of computing the operations laid out in @section-scalars in the general case.
+Instead, we've focused on optimizing operations often performed by the programmer, while offering them ways to bypass strict integer checks when required.

+Internally, we use 3 set representations, _Stripe Sets_, _Small Sets_ and _Continguous Sets_

+== Stripe Sets<sc-stripe-sets>

+A _Stripe Set_ is a collection of _Step Ranges_.

+A _Step Range_ is an integer set with minimum element $A$ and maximum element $B$, with a some step $S$.
+The set includes all elements $A + n(S)$, for any $n$, where $A + n(S) < n$.
+Formally, we define $"SR"(A, B, S) := { n(S) + A : n in NN, n <= (B - A)\/S }$, where $A, B in ZZ, A <= B$ and $S in ZZ, S >= 1, (B - A mod S) equiv 0$.

+#let SR = "SR"

+#let stripe(..rs) = {
+  let elems = rs.pos().map(((a, b, s)) => range(a, b, step: s).map(x => str(x))).flatten().join(", ")
+  ${ #elems }$
+}

+This representation is the most general - it can express any arbitrary set of integers.
+But, the in-memory representation can be difficult to manage.

+Consider a stripe set: $A = SR(5, 13, 2) union SR(20, 26, 3) = #stripe((5, 13, 2), (20, 26, 3))$,
+and a stripe set $B = SR(0, 100, 10) = #stripe((0, 100, 10))$.

+How do we add these, in such a way that the result has as few step ranges as possible?
+At present we use one simple argorithm: For each combinationation of step ranges $alpha, beta$, take the one with the fewest elements (say $alpha$, for this example).
+For every element $a$ in $alpha$, create a new range $SR("lo"(beta) + a, "hi"(beta) + a, "step"(beta))$.
+Issues quickly arise after a number of operations, so this representation should be avoided.

+== Small Sets<sc-sm-set>

+_Small Sets_ is a $1$ KiB uncompressed bit field, with an arbitrary offset.
+This is intended to be used for large enumerable values.

+A _Small Set_ may be used as the backing store for a keyboard scancodes like in SDL2's SDL_keyboard.h, @SDL2IncludeSDL_keyboardh.

+== Contiguous Ranges<sc-contiguous-ranges>

+Ideally, most ranges we perform arithmetic on should be continuous.
+Addition is trivial, and multiplication with a constant just creates a new _Step Range_.

+= Constraints

+= Code Generation